CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

     ![](../media/img43.png)

-11. Once the deployment succeeded, you will see the following message **SUCCESS: Your application was provisioned and deployed to Azure**.
-The deployment might take 5 - 10 minutes.
+11. Once the deployment succeeds, you will see the following message **SUCCESS: Your application was provisioned and deployed to Azure**.
+The deployment might take 5-10 minutes.
 It is producing a web package file, then creating the resource and publishing the package to the app service.

 12. Navigate back to the Azure portal, search, and select **App service**.
 Select the available web app that you have deployed in the previous step.